If you've blocked our ad, please consider unblocking it.

 The Taiwan release includes the fixes from Version 2 (and maybe others) and also extends an object in World 4-1 so that you can't swim below the level terrain and glitch up.

-The Japanese version's title screen logo for the most part is unchanged, but has the name spelled out in Japanese under it.
+The Japanese and Korean version's title screen logo for the most part is unchanged, but has the name spelled out in Japanese or Korean under it.
 In addition, the unregistered trademark symbol was changed into a registered trademark symbol.
-Also, the Japanese version's title screen says "Press 2 Start" instead of "Press 2 to start".
+Also, the Japanese version's title screen says "Press 2 Start" instead of "Press 2 to start", and in the Korean version, the copyright year is now 2009-2010, because of the release in 2010.

 |I found this rare item